 An aqueous garlic extract administrated orally as a single or as repeated doses at 50 mg/kg body weight for 2 weeks in rat two-kidney-one-clip Goldblatt model (hypertensive rats) exerted a significant antihypertensive effect (Al-Qattan, 1999).

-In addition, systolic blood pressure was significantly decreased after garlic powder administration (0.5% in diet) in hypertensive rats (Brandle et al., 1997).
+In addition, systolic blood pressure was significantly but slightly decreased (- 5 mm Hg) after garlic powder administration (0.5% in diet) in spontaneously hypertensive rats (SHR) (Brandle et al., 1997).